mshanGithub/msbotframework/Orchestrator/docs/NLRModels.md

 # Natural Language Representation Model

-Turing Natural Language Representation (Turing *NLR*) models are generic language representation models which have been trained towards more sophisticated pretraining tasks for both monolingual as well as multilingual scenarios.
+Natural Language Representation models are generic language representation models which have been trained towards more sophisticated pretraining tasks for both monolingual as well as multilingual scenarios.
 Turing NLR models are used as a natural replacement for BERT-like models.

 ## Models

-### Turing NLR v3
-Turing NLR v3 is the latest NLR (monolingual) model which belongs to the transformer (BERT-like) family of models.
-This is a hybrid model which has both representation as well as generation capabilities.
-This model was pretrained using bi-directional LM (via Auto Encoding) and sequence-to-sequence LM (via Partially Auto-Regressive) with Pseudo-Masked Language Model.
-See [1][1] for details.

-**TBD - add more**
+**TBD**: Describe models in [versions repository][2].